m50d/m50d.github.com/_posts/2014-12-21-web-regressions.md

 published: false
 ---

-When bloggers look back at the web designs of
+When bloggers look back at the web designs of ten or twenty years ago, it's usually in a spirit of mockery.